Jerry-zpl/Exploring-spatio-temporal-impact-of-COVID-19-on-citywide-taxi-demand-A-case-study-of-New-York-City/README.md

-# Spatio-temporal impact of COVID-19 on taxi demand using geographically and temporally weighted regression model
+# Exploring spatio-temporal impact of COVID-19 on citywide taxi demand: A case study of New York City
-Code for Spatio-temporal impact of COVID-19 on taxi demand using geographically and temporally weighted regression model.
+Code and data for paper Exploring spatio-temporal impact of COVID-19 on citywide taxi demand: A case study of New York City.